danellos/AspNet.Identity.PostgreSQL/README.md

 This is an ASP.NET Identity provider for those who wish to use PostgreSQL as their database storage engine.

-To use this Indentity provider to the default ASP.NET MVC5 template project, follow these steps:
+To use this Indentity provider in the default ASP.NET MVC5 template project, follow these steps:

 1. Add the AspNet.Identity.PostgreSQL project as refernece to your main MVC project.